 This is a great way to take your baby with you wherever you go without having to worry about a stroller, especially in places where strollers don’t quite fit or make sense to use.
 For example, a large public gathering in a tight space may not allow strollers, in which case, babywearing will be the only way to enter the event.

-You can also use the ring sling to breastfeed your baby while out in public and no one will be the wiser.
+You can also use the ring sling to breastfeed your baby while out in public and no one will be the wiser that there is an infant nursing in the wrap carrier.

-The ring sling is mostly fabric making it really simple to fold up and throw into a diaper bag for an easy solution to carry baby while you’re on the go.
+The ring sling carrier is mostly breathable fabric making it really simple to fold up and throw into a diaper bag for an easy solution to carry a baby while you’re on the go or out for a quick errand.

-Carrying your baby close to your chest keeps them warm and happy, so it’s really an excellent solution for keeping baby calm, relaxed and comfortable.
+Also, carrying your baby close to your chest keeps them warm and happy, so it’s really an excellent solution for keeping the baby calm, relaxed and comfortable.

 A lot of ring slings can fit up to 35lbs, which means you could potentially carry your little one from infancy to toddler in one ring sling!